-Most athletes attend community college to further their playing careers, but 20-year-old tennis captain Manish Kumar was a pro before he ever stepped foot on Pierce’s campus.
+Most athletes attend community college to further their playing careers and to hopefully become a pro athlete, but 20-year-old tennis captain Manish Kumar was a pro before he ever stepped foot on Pierce’s campus.

 After having his tendon removed due to an elbow injury, Pierce College tennis captain Manish Kumar continues to pursue his love for the sport while maintaining a college education.